Kyle-Falconer/Four-Color-Map/README.md

 Four-Color-Map
 ==============

-KML Map coloring using four colors.
+Map coloring using four colors, using a KML file as input.
+The "Census, State Government Tax Collections, USA, 2007.kml" is the provided map input, obtained from [geocommons](http://geocommons.com/users/data/).